-All bids must be opened at a public opening.
+All bids must be opened at a public opening, either in person or virtually.
 At least two district employees shall be present.
 The bid opening may be held at the bid submission deadline.
 The bids will be presented for public inspection.
 The award may be made at the opening.